sudheeshps/distributed-ricart-agrawala/README.md

 *This is an attempt to simulate the working of Ricart-Agrawala-Algorithm for mutual exclusion in distributed applications*

-This package has sample implementation of Ricart-Agrawala-Algorithm for mutual exclusion in distributed applications

 THIS IS A WINDOWS BASED SAMPLE AND TESTED ONLY IN WINDOWS (my laptop is Win10, but it does not matter, it can run in any Windows version)

 * About the socket APIs used and mode of communication: